acoiman/pdt/README.md

 * Download the compressed data at https://drive.google.com/file/d/1tKJhMm-gB1tnEofk5mULjB3ieigqzN0F/view?usp=sharing

-* Uncompress the file on your local home folder.
+* Uncompress the file in your local home folder.

 * Change the folder permissions by running the following command: